chiriacandrei25/Game-playing-AI/README.md

 - TfLearn

-For detailed steps to install Tensorflow, follow the Tensorflow installation instructions.
+For detailed steps to install Tensorflow, follow the [TensorFlow Installation Instructions](https://www.tensorflow.org/install/).
 A typical user can install Tensorflow using one of the following commands:

 ```
 # For CPU